MicrosoftDocs/VBA-Docs/api/Visio.VisSaveAsWebRef.UseSaveAsWebObjectModelVBExample.md

 ---

-# Using the Save as Web Page Object Model from Visual Basic: An Example
+# Using the Save as Web Page object model from Visual Basic: An example

 To use the Save as Web Page API in your Visual Basic project, set a reference in your project to  **Microsoft Visio 15.0 Save As Web Type Library**.